cole-maxwell/vhdl/hauck_dehon/registered_4_input_mux/README.md

-# structural_2_input_mux
+# registered_4_input_mux

 Author: Cole Maxwell
-Date:   6/19/2021
+Date:   6/24/2021

 Description-------------

-VHDL Structural description of a 2-input multiplexer.
+RTL desciption of a 4-input mux with registered outputs.

-VHDL example code from Listing 6.1 from the textbook 'Reconfigurable Computing' by Hauck and Dehon.
+VHDL example code from Listing 6.2 from the textbook 'Reconfigurable Computing' by Hauck and Dehon.

 Usage-------------------